For Spring 2022 Study Abroad

 It depends on the host country and what travel restrictions that are in place leading up to the start of your program.
 Please note that quarantine means different things in different countries and may or may not be required.
 In some locations, a quarantine may be in a government-arranged facility or hotel with prescribed meals and no ability to leave your room until released.
 In other locations, you may be asked to self-quarantine in your own accommodations.
 It is very important to follow all quarantine requirements.
 In most cases, violators are subject to fines or criminal prosecution.
 Notre Dame cannot assist if you incur penalties for breaking your quarantine.

-Recently, we have seen some countries begin to exempt fully vaccinated travelers from on-arrival quarantine; however, it is still too early to tell whether or not these quarantine exemptions will be in place for the start of the fall semester and for which host countries.
-NDI will continue to monitor travel restrictions and entry requirements leading up to the start of and during your programs, and will immediately notify students if these change.
+Recently, some countries begin to exempt fully vaccinated travelers from on-arrival quarantine; however, it is still too early to tell whether or not these quarantine exemptions will be in place for the start of the spring semester and for which host countries.
+NDI will continue to monitor travel restrictions and entry requirements leading up to the start of and during your programs, and will immediately notify students if they change.

 Do I need to sign any special documents for study abroad during COVID-19?

 All students who participate in NDI study abroad programs are required to acknowledge and agree to financial, withdrawal, cancellation, and refund policies prior to participation.
-Students are also required to attest that they are either fully vaccinated or approved for exemption.
-In addition, students are required to sign the COVID-19 Safe Travel Pledge before departure.
+Students are also required to attest that they are either fully vaccinated.
+In addition, students are required to sign the COVID-19 Safe Travels Pledge before departure.
 Please review all signature documents in your Study Abroad Portal and talk to your program director if you have questions or concerns.

 What if my school or program shuts down after I arrive?